 Because of the freedom recognized by the courts for private individuals to enter into contracts of their own making, individuals are generally permitted to include a “grace period” or contingencies into their sales contracts provided they both agree to do so.
 As a practical matter, though, some sellers refuse to include such language because of the expenses and losses associated with the cancellation of a real estate contract after it has been executed.

 Of course, the better option is to thoroughly investigate the property and review the sales contract prior to signing.
-Attorney Dean Rindy of the North Dakota and Minnesota real estate law firm O’Keeffe O’Brien Lyson Foss is committed to helping both buyers and sellers navigate the sales process efficiently and with as few disruptions as possible.
-Speak with attorney Dean Rindy today about your real estate acquisition or sales plans and allow O’Keeffe O’Brien Lyson Foss to help you achieve your goals.
+Attorney Dean Rindy of the North Dakota and Minnesota real estate law firm O’Keeffe O’Brien Lyson Attorneys is committed to helping both buyers and sellers navigate the sales process efficiently and with as few disruptions as possible.
+Speak with attorney Dean Rindy today about your real estate acquisition or sales plans and allow O’Keeffe O’Brien Lyson Attorneys to help you achieve your goals.
 Contact our firm online, or call 701-235-8000 or 877-235-8002 today for assistance.